Heated Bird Baths

 by: Trisha

-I've had a fully grown birds fly into the house or into the back porch and have had to open windows and doors to let it out, but that's different to what you've done.
+I've had fully grown birds fly into the house or into the back porch and have had to open windows and doors to let them out, but that's different from what you've done.

 Trisha, England